 Power wheelchairs that we typically use during student training sessions include both pediatric and adult sizes.
 We use mid-wheel drive, rear-wheel drive, and even front-wheel drive power chairs.
 We also use a variety of different driver controls including joysticks, head arrays, single switch scanners and various types of switches to help the student gain the maximum control over the chair.

 During training sessions the therapist observes where the child has the most voluntary control that can be used to activate a switch—elbows, shoulders, feet, knees, head and hands.
-We will find a way to position the switch.
+We will work diligently on identifying the most optimal switch site for each student.